ioccc-src/winner/2001/anonymous/README.md

 The call to `system(3)` is a call to ask gcc to recompile the translator with a new set of switches, and the call to `execv(3)` asks for the newly compiled program to be executed.
-I would point out that almost every other entry to this competition also require a C compiler (well, the published winners at any rate, and I recognize that a few don't).
-There is little real difference between this program and one like last year's entry [dhyang](/2000/dhyang/dhyang.c); both are just C programs that generate C code as their output.
+I would point out that almost every other entry to this competition also require a C compiler (well, the published winning entries at any rate, and I recognize that a few don't).
+There is little real difference between this program and one like last year's entry [dhyang](../../2000/dhyang/dhyang.c); both are just C programs that generate C code as their output.

 Enjoy and thanks!